pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 `
 ```

-APNs will retry delivery for up to 10 seconds (if device is inactive).
-Notifications with the same collapse_id are grouped.
+APNs will retry for up to 10 seconds and collapse multiple invitations using collapse_id.

 ```
 `1- (NSDictionary *)dictionaryRepresentationFor:(PNPushType)pushTypes